A Thank you from Young Dinosaur Fans

 A joint Japanese and Mongolian expedition have successfully recovered a nearly complete skeleton of a young dinosaur, a relative of the monstrous Tyrannosaurus rex.
 This rare and important find will enable palaeontologists to better understand how Theropod dinosaurs grew and developed.

 The dinosaur, a Tarbosaurus (Tarbosaurus bataar) is a juvenile and the skeleton is nearly complete, all that is missing are some neck vertebrae and a few bones from the tip of the tail.
 Tarbosaurus was a member of the Tyrannosauridae and this creature is the largest known predator from Asia.
 Associated with the very end of the Cretaceous, just like its North American cousin T. rex (Maastrichtian faunal stage), this fierce carnivore grew up to 12 metres in length.
 Although known for at least sixty years, scientists still debate whether Tarbosaurus is sufficiently different from Tyrannosaurus rex to be regarded as a distinctive genus.
 The fossils found to date (there are more Tarbosaurus remains to study than its more famous relative T. rex), indicate that these two animals were very similar.
 There are minor differences in skull morphology, with Tarbosaurus having a proportionately larger head but a shallower snout and less powerfully built lower jaw.
-Some scientists claim that Tarbosaurus was more lightly built than Tyrannosaurus rex, perhaps the result of the slightly different ecosystem in Mongolia and China compared to late Cretaceous western North America.
+Some scientists claim that Tarbosaurus was more lightly built than Tyrannosaurus rex, perhaps the result of the slightly different ecosystem in Mongolia and China compared to Late Cretaceous western North America.
 A more agile, gracile predator Tarbosaurus may have specialised in tackling lighter prey animals.

 The joint Mongolian/Japanese expedition, made up of scientists from the Mongolian Academy of Scientists and the Hayashibara Museum of Natural Sciences in Japan first found the fossilised remains of this dinosaur in August 2006.
 The skeleton was encased in a block of sandstone and it has taken nearly two years of careful, patience preparation to extract this young dinosaur from its rock tomb.